 7. Modern Nostalgia.

 As many of us have experienced ourselves this year, times of unease, unrest, and uncertainty drive consumers to seek comfort in foods that remind them of happier, less turbulent times.
 As the world continues to fight the pandemic and, hopefully, begin to heal in 2021 we expect the trend to continue.
+Bringing authentic dairy flavors and mouthfeel to dairy-free and better-for-you products can bring back nostalgic tastes of real dairy in healthier products.
 But, its not as simple as consumers falling back on nostalgic, familiar comfort foods.
 Consumers expect a modern twist on their favorite classics.
 Food manufacturers can ride this wave by adding exotic flavors and ingredients to familiar products and using global trends to influence local products.